Welcome to our extensive Abby's Lane Cloth Diapering 101 Resource Page

 It is a "dry" pail, meaning it has no water in it to soak the soiled diapers.
 Some prefer a "wet" pail with a water-solution in it, but they are

 You will want a reusable bag liner to store the soiled diapers in, actually, you will want a few of these.
-Lastly, you may want to use cloth wipes and a natural deoderizer for your bathroom, pail or diaper changing area, if neccessary.
+Lastly, you may want to use cloth wipes and a natural deodorizer for your bathroom, pail or diaper changing area, if necessary.
 I keep a little potpourri burner in my house, so we have never had any odors.

 Rashes happen, even in the child who has the diaper changed incredibly frequently, fed the healthiest of solids and/or breastmilk, bathed regularly and in a clean environment.
 Teething, illness, new solids, heat, allergies, yeast from mom being on antibiotics, new detergents, all of these things can cause a rash.
 Here is a little "rash 101" (and I am not a doctor by any means, just a mama with 3 girls who have all had various rashes and trouble shooting with customers frequently, if the rash is bad, see a doctor, don't hesitate to get help with anything that causes your baby pain!)

--Heat rash is usually redness with tiny red blisters (no white centers), and goes away if the child has breatheable diapers on or is changed more frequently.
+Heat rash is usually redness with tiny red blisters (no white centers), and goes away if the child has breathable diapers on or is changed more frequently.

-A note on "my diapers are leaking so I need to strip them" TOP
+A note on "my diapers are leaking so I need to strip them".

 It seems very popular now that if a diaper is leaking, meaning a cover, pocket diaper or an AIO, that the first step seems to be to "strip" it.
 Not the kind that starts with red wine and Barry Manilow, but the kind that uses Dawn dish soap, a toothbrush and very hot water on your diapers.
 The idea is that detergent residue is built up on your diapers, repelling the urine and it leaks onto the clothing.